Asura's Wrath: Development

 The game was developed on the Unreal Engine 3, which was specially licensed by Capcom for the task, and aided significantly in the development of the game.
 In an interview, Kazuhiro Tsuchiya stated that "We tried a lot of different options and determined that Unreal Engine 3 was a perfect solution.
 Our developers were able to review the game in real time, and they continue to be productive throughout the process."
+The titular character, Asura, was voiced by Hiroki Yasumoto and Liam O'Brien in Japanese and English, respectively.
 Asura's Wrath was first announced during the Tokyo Game Show in September 2010.
-The announcement trailer showed the title character battle multiple enemies before being confronted by a planetary sized foe.
+The announcement trailer showed the title character battle multiple foes before being confronted by a planetary sized enemy.
 The trailer showed an earlier build that differed from the finished product in multiple aspects.
 While the character designs and Asian-style art design were similar, even identical in certain regards, the tone and combat was more violent and bloody, showing a greater emphasis on the combat mechanics rather the interactive cinematic features.
 Following its reveal, Tsuchiya revealed that he felt the game would serve to satisfy fans wanting a sequel to the 2006 PlayStation 2 game God Hand, which was lauded by critics, but failed commercially.
 He was later pleased that people had seen the deliberate similarities between the two games.
 A playable demo was released on Xbox Live and PlayStation Network on January 10, 2012.

 Downloadable content

-Downloadable content includes a two-dimensional fighting mode using the Street Fighter IV engine, as well as two characters from the game, Ryu/Evil Ryu and Akuma/Oni as opponents.
-Also, "untold" chapters are included and use hand-drawn animation with quick time events, mostly to fill gaps between the game's chapters.
+Downloadable content includes a two-dimensional fighting mode using the Super Street Fighter IV mechanics, as well as two characters from the game, Ryu/Evil Ryu and Akuma/Oni as opponents, with voices only available in Japanese.
+Also, "untold" chapters are included and use hand-drawn animation by Studio 4°C with quick time events, mostly to fill gaps between the game's chapters.
 The DLC also allows players to play and see the 'real' ending of the game which is not available from the disc.

 Soundtrack

 The game's original soundtrack is scored by Chikayo Fukuda, and was released on March 7, 2012.
 A track listing has been provided in Japanese.
 In addition to the lead recording artist, other composers and pieces of music outside of development were involved.
 Chikayo Fukuda composed the main theme and its variation, entitled "In Your Belief" while the vocalized version was sung by Tomoyo Mitani.
-The game also featured Antonín Dvořák's Symphony No. 9 in E Minor From the New World in the set piece battle between Asura and Augus on the moon.
+The game also features Antonín Dvořák's Symphony No. 9 in E Minor From the New World in the set piece battle between Asura and Augus on the moon.